LivePersonInc/knowledge-center-archive/_release/February 2021/week-of-february-8th.md

 * enableConversationSeparatorTextMessage: enables separator text message when conversation resolved from agent or consumer.
 * enableConversationSeparatorLine: enables a separator line when conversation resolved from agent or consumer.

-ee the new configuration in the [Developer Center](https://developers.liveperson.com/mobile-app-messaging-sdk-for-ios-sdk-attributes-sdk-5-0-and-above.html#conversations)
+See the new configuration in the [Developer Center](https://developers.liveperson.com/mobile-app-messaging-sdk-for-ios-sdk-attributes-sdk-5-0-and-above.html#conversations)

 **Note:** Separator Text and Line won't be displayed if enableConversationSeparator is disable, even if  enableConversationSeparatorTextMessage or enableConversationSeparatorLine are enabled